jagathishwaran/Cryptocurrency-info/README.md

 ## Title

-Website Launch countdown
+Cryptocurrency info

 ## Description

-A launch countdown site with a visually appealing design, countdown timer, and interactive elements.
-Get ready for the launch and stay updated with the remaining days, hours, minutes, and seconds.
-Visit the GitHub repository for more details.
+This is a cryptocurrency information website built using HTML, CSS, and JavaScript.
+It displays the current value of Bitcoin, Ethereum, and Dogecoin on the homepage.
+Clicking on the respective cryptocurrency images redirects the user to their corresponding pages on "https://www.coingecko.com/" for more detailed information.

 ## Authors